philgoucou/MacroRF-1/docs/source/usage.rst

    Y <- cbind(X, Fmat, MAFmat)
    colnames(Y) <- c(my_var, paste0("F_", 1:my_k), paste0("MAF_", 1:my_x))

-We're going to want to save our forest output, so we'll create an array where the output can be stored.
+We're going to want to save our forest output as we loop through to the eventual forecast horizon, so we'll create an array where the output can be stored.
 We can also set the seed for replicability:

 .. code-block:: r